oxerz8/Slaap-it-/README.md

 For example:

-To add a new button "x_button" to the main menu, simply open view.py and add the following code to Line 21:
+To add a new button "button_x" to the main menu, simply open view.py and add the following code to Line 21:
 ```
 menu_options = ["Single  Player", "  Two Player", "  Quit Game", "x_button"]
 button_x = pygame.draw.rect(window, (2,5,100), (150, 310, 200, 50))